HEIG-EDIT/edit/README.md

 ### Development setup

+**For local development, a *.env* with all the required variables to run the application is needed.
+This can be share through a NordPass secure note or check the *.env* file in the root directory to see which variables are required.**

 See the [dev infrastructure diagram](TODO : ajouter lien vers image) to have an overview.

 1) Run the following command to setup the general development environment.
 This includes commit hooks for linting and formatting the code.